kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 ::: {.exercise}

-Try implementing the `keepOnlySameRights` functions without list comprehensions and the `MonadFail` instance for list.
+📚 **Exercise:** Try implementing the `keepOnlySameRights` functions without list comprehensions and the `MonadFail` instance for list.

 :::